Stay of execution

-A stay of execution is a court order to temporarily suspend the execution of a court judgment or other court order.
+A stay of execution (Law Latin: cesset executio, "let execution cease") is a court order to temporarily suspend the execution of a court judgment or other court order.
 The word "execution" refers to the imposition of whatever judgment is being stayed and is similar to an injunction.

 A stay can be granted automatically by operation of law or by order of a court, either following a motion or by agreement of the parties.
 If a party appeals a decision, any judgment issued by the original court may be stayed until the appeal is resolved.

 Death penalty stays

 In cases that the death penalty has been imposed, a stay of execution is often sought to defer the execution of the convicted person.
 That may occur if new evidence is discovered to exonerate the convicted person or in attempts to have the sentence commuted to life imprisonment.
 In the United States, all death sentences are automatically stayed pending a direct review by an appeals court.
-If the death sentence is found to have been legally sound, the stay is lifted.
+If the death sentence is found to be legally sound, the stay is lifted.

 One example of a stay of execution in the death penalty context was the James Autry case.
 Autry was already strapped down to the execution table in Texas on 4 October 1983 when the order came to stop the execution.
 He was executed a few months later, on 14 March 1984.

-U.S. District Judge Nanette Laughrey granted a stay of execution on 19 November 2013 in response to a motion by the lawyers of the convicted Joseph Paul Franklin that use of the drug phenobarbital in a lethal injection would constitute cruel and unusual punishment.
-The following day, US Supreme Court upheld an appeal court's decision to lift the stay of execution.
+US District Court Judge Nanette Laughrey granted a stay of execution on 19 November 2013 in response to a motion by the lawyers of Joseph Paul Franklin that the use of the drug phenobarbital in a lethal injection would constitute cruel and unusual punishment.
+The following day, the US Supreme Court upheld an appeals court decision to lift the stay of execution.
 Franklin was put to death on 20 November 2013.